-The students at Saint Mary’s College of California engage with charitable work throughout study.
+The students at Saint Mary’s College of California engage with charitable work throughout the study.
 Thanks to the college, students have done things such as support disaster relief in Puerto Rico.
-And to ensure that students are able to create their own successful charities after graduation, the college’s Career and Professional Development Services department connects students to internship opportunities at a wide range of non-profits.
+And to ensure that students can create their own successful charities after graduation, the college’s Career and Professional Development Services department connects students to internship opportunities at a wide range of non-profits.
 Alumni of Saint Mary’s College of California have gone on to found charities such as Hope + Future, which helps children in conflict zones; the Mony Nop Foundation/Rising Young Leaders, which empowers young people to follow their dreams; and Envision Education, which prepares students for success in college, career and life.
 The reason why so many of this college’s alumni created charities are so frequently aimed at young people is simple.
 As Her Campus notes, the college proactively enrolls and guides first generation college students.

 21. University of Missouri

 Dr. William W. Mayo, one of the founders of The Mayo Clinic, graduated from the University of Missouri in 1854.
 In 2018, The Chronicle of Philanthropy noted that The Mayo Clinic was the charity that Americans had given the fifth largest amount of donations to.
 Other important charities that University of Missouri alumni have founded include The League of Women Voters, which is focused on voter equality; and The Donald W Reynolds Foundation, which awarded $1.8 billion in grants to a range of worthy causes.
 University of Missouri’s own community outreach program, MU Extension, helps over one million Missourians every year.